Lebanon: Home to Beirut and Beyond

 Variety and Delight

 Lebanon is a country of infinite variety and delight.
-One can have Arabian nights in Baalbeck, Mediterranean siestas in Byblos, or hedonistic display in Beirut.
+One can have Arabian nights in Baalbeck, Mediterranean siestas in Byblos, or a hedonistic display in Beirut.

 Lebanon is a lesson in tolerance; it is a country where Muslims and Christians live peacefully side by side, where the most covered of Muslim women co-exist naturally with the least dressed of young Lebanese girls.
 I think I fall somewhere in between these two categories and so easily weave my way around the country.